toddnguyen47/ConnectFour/README.md

 Make sure `javac` and `java` is in your PATH variable.

 # How to compile
-Type in the following command in your terminal while you are at the src folder
+Type in the following command in your terminal while you are at the `ConnectFourMiniMax` folder
 ```
 javac -d "bin" src/algorithms/*.java src/mainBoard/*.java src/successors/*.java
 ```